Tetsuya (dancer)

-Tetsuya Tsuchida (土田哲也; Tsuchida Tetsuya, born February 18, 1981, in Yokosuka, Kanagawa), better known by his stage name Tetsuya, is a Japanese dancer, actor, businessman and lecturer.
+Tetsuya Tsuchida (土田哲也; Tsuchida Tetsuya, born February 18, 1981, in Yokosuka, Kanagawa), better known by his stage name Tetsuya and Exile Tetsuya (stylized as TETSUYA and EXILE TETSUYA), is a Japanese dancer, actor, businessman and lecturer.
 He is a member of Exile and Exile The Second.
 He was also a member of Dance Earth Party and J Soul Brothers' second generation Nidaime J Soul Brothers until their migration to Exile in 2009.

 Tetsuya is represented with LDH.
 He is engaged in various activities in the field of dance education and has graduated with a master's degree in sport sciences from Waseda University in 2018.
 Furthermore, he is the director of the "EXILE Performance Institute (EPI)", the coffee brand AMAZING COFFEE and "EXPG High School".

 Early life

 Tetsuya Tsuchida was born on February 18, 1981, in Kanagawa Prefecture, Japan.
 He is a Yokosuka City Elementary School and Yokosuka City Shinmei Junior High School graduate.
 After graduating from high school, Tetsuya went on to study agriculture in high school due to the influence of his parents who are engaged in farm work.
 After graduating from high school, he worked at his father's company.
-Tetsuya was an active swimmer for 10 years from elementary school to high school and started practicing dancing at age of 19.
+Tetsuya was an active swimmer for 10 years from elementary school to high school and started practicing dancing aged 19.

 In 2002, Tetsuya, Tsun, and John J. O'Connor together formed the dance team poly-3.
 The name poly-3 was created by John deriving from the terms polyglot, polychromatic, and polyphony.
 Later, Kenchi Tachibana joined as a new member with other local dancers from Yokosuka.
 In 2004, Tetsuya appeared in Exile's stage-play HEART of GOLD ~STREET FUTURE OPERA BEAT POPS~.
 A year later, in 2005, he formed the dance team FULCRUM alongside Kenchi, Keiji Kuroki and others.
 The team lasted until 2006, when he joined the Krump team RAG POUND.